bartacruz/mayan-barcodes/README.md

 ```

 ## Credits
+(c) Copyroght 2020 - Julio Santa Cruz <bartacruz@gmail.com>
+Released under the GPLv3 License.
+A copy of that licencse is in the [COPYING](COPYING) file.

-Some code borrowed and then modified from the beautiful [Mayan EDMS](https://www.mayan-edms.com) which is licensed under Apache License 2.0.
+Some code borrowed and then modified from the beautiful [Mayan EDMS](https://www.mayan-edms.com) which is licensed under the Apache License 2.0.